dostuffthatmatters/github-export-tool/README.md

 This can be used to periodically back up your whole organization.
 Existing tools that do this backup are crazy expensive (like https://rewind.com/pricing-backups/).
 And export via migration is only available for GitHub Enterprise.

 Under the hood, this tool uses the [GitHub CLI](https://cli.github.com/).
+Currently only works when using authentication via SSH.

-_Only works when using authentication via SSH.
-If you want HTTPS support 👉 PRs are welcome._
+**🙌 Contributions are welcome.**

 <br/>